 Dupuytren's contracture is a gradual compaction and contraction of the connective tissue on the palm.
-Palmar fibromatosis leads to the formation of tendons and nodes that disrupt the function of the hand, preventing the fingers from extending.
-If you ignore such a disease, it will progress, significantly worsening the quality of life and creating unpleasant sensations when doing household chores.
+Palmar fibromatosis leads to the formation of fibrous cords and nodules that impair hand function and prevent full finger extension.
+If left untreated, the condition gradually progresses, significantly reducing quality of life and causing discomfort during everyday activities.

 Therefore, it is very important to seek diagnosis and treatment in time.
 Next — about how exactly the intervention takes place, what methods are used and how recovery occurs.